terraform-ibm-modules/terraform-ibm-zvsi/solutions/standard/README.md

 ## Customize your environment

-You can customize your environment with Secure Landing Zone by using the `override.json` file.
+You can customize your environment with VSI on VPC IBM Secure Landing Zone by using the `override.json` file.

 ### Customizing by using the override.json file